Good Taste magazine article 2015

 Where’s the oddest place a painting of yours has ended up?
 Please describe.

-More a story of an odd couple, from Bulgaria, who spotted one of my 2 x 2 metre portraits in the Hout Bay gallery.
-The husband was concerned it wouldn't fit inside their new house which was half way built, but his wife made it very clear in loud Bulgarian that she wasn't budging until the architect changed the design.
-So the obliging husband phoned the architect and had the plans redesigned there and then to accommodate a painting
+More a story of an odd couple, from Bulgaria, who spotted one of my 2 x 2 metre works in the Hout Bay gallery.
+The husband was concerned it wouldn't fit inside their new house which was half built, but his wife made it very clear in loud Bulgarian that she wasn't budging until the architect changed the design to accommodate the painting.
+So the obliging husband phoned the architect and had the house plans reworked there and then.

 What is your top tip for artists starting out?